-Your career choice to pursue a Doctoral Degree in Physical Therapy (PT) signifies a passion for strong patient relationships, and the desire to be an integral member of the health care team in order to optimize movement to improve function and quality of life.
+Your career choice to pursue a GW Doctor of Physical Therapy (DPT) signifies a passion for strong patient relationships, and the desire to be an integral member of the health care team in order to optimize movement to improve function and quality of life.

-Through professional and faculty role models, interactive coursework, and an ideal location in the heart of the nation's capital, GW DPT students become part of a tight-knit network of students, alumni, faculty, and professionals at a nationally-ranked university affiliated with a School of Public Health, a Medical School, and a University Hospital.
+Through professional and faculty role models, interactive coursework, and an ideal location in the heart of the nation's capital, GW DPT students become part of a tight-knit network of students, alumni, faculty, and professionals at a nationally-ranked university.
 Students realize the benefits of individualized attention and close faculty mentorship as well as the opportunity to study at a large urban campus with all the requisite available services.

 Through integrated clinical education experiences, use of standardized patients, and high fidelity simulation learning opportunities, GW DPT students learn to integrate and apply new knowledge to clinical situations and to sharpen their professional, interpersonal, and clinical skills prior to entry into practice.
 By virtue of proximity, GW DPT students have immediate access to many resources other programs cannot offer.